 Ironcast is a great game for those that enjoy managing various items and the more strategic folks out there.
 I found it a tad overwhelming at the start with the amount of things they throw at you all at once, but I learned fairly quickly how everything worked.
 It does however take time to get your strategies developed to survive and still be able to upgrade your mech by the end of the round.
 I didn't particularly find that there was a ton of content in the game as it was quite repetitive and the perma-death system didn't help that aspect.
 The dying part didn't bother me too much as it was neat, just need more variety within the levels.
 Ironcast is a solid title which has interesting strategy elements, but isn't easily accessible.

-Review Done on Ironcast for Xbox One
+Ironcast Review on Xbox One

 Review Code Provided by Ripstone